Learn / Guides / Usability testing guide

 ➡ About this checklist: all of Krug’s resources are worth considering, but the most valuable resource here is the collection of usability testing checklists, which guides users through each testing task.

 🔗 Get this checklist collection at Advanced Common Sense

-❌ What this resource is not good for: because it's so heavily geared towards moderated in-person testing, it is less useful for remote testing.
+❌ What this resource is not good for: because it's so heavily geared towards moderated in-person testing, it’s less useful for remote testing.
 It was also developed in 2010, so many of the technology references are out of date.

-❌ What this framework is not good for: the information only applies to remote testing using an online platform (like Hotjar), and the method won’t be that useful if you want to conduct a systematic usability test with more controlled parameters.
+❌ What this framework is not good for: the information mainly applies to remote testing using an online platform (like Hotjar), and the method won’t be that useful if you want to conduct a systematic usability test with more controlled parameters.